 Variation in activity parameters

 The aim was to determine whether distinct foraging behaviours could be detected across the patterns of variation of wet/dry data, and then to appraise how these behaviours varied over time and among individuals.
-First, to deal with the fact that wet/dry metrics were interrelated (number of wet bouts sitting on water and time spent on water, wet bouts duration and dry bouts duration, wet bouts number and dry bouts number) and to avoid redundancy, we ran principal components analyses (PCA built with the ‘PCA’ function, FactoMineR package (Lê et al. 2008)) to circumvent collinearity issues.
+First, to deal with the fact that wet/dry metrics were interrelated (number of wet bouts sitting on water and time spent on water, wet bouts duration and dry bouts duration, wet bouts number and dry bouts number) and to avoid redundancy, we ran principal components analyses (PCA built with the ‘PCA’ function, FactoMineR package Lê et al. 2008) to circumvent collinearity issues.
 To describe changes in behaviour over time and stages using gradients of activity we ran PCA for i) all stages (PCS; based on activity data collected during the first ten months post-departure) and for ii) juveniles only, as an additional goal was to determine changes in activity patterns during the first two years of life (PCJ; based on activity data collected during the first twenty-nine months post-departure).

 Considering all stages, the first three principal components (PCS) explained 94.2% of the total variance.
 For juveniles, the first three principal components (PCJ) explained 92.2% of the total variance.
 The detailed results of PCA and the variables retained for each axe are summarised in Table 3.

-Second, we used generalized additive mixed models (GAMMs, built with the ‘gam’ function, itsadug and mgcv package (Lin and Zhang 1999; Wood 2015)) with the values associated with each of the three first axes of the PCA as the dependent variables.
+Second, we used generalized additive mixed models (GAMMs, built with the ‘gam’ function, itsadug and mgcv package Lin and Zhang 1999; Wood 2015) with the values associated with each of the three first axes of the PCA as the dependent variables.
 We ran separate models testing for variability in activity parameters i) for all stages combined (PCS) and ii) for juveniles (PCJ), based on different duration of datasets (28 months since departure for juveniles and 9 months since departure for immatures and adults; see Supplementary; Table S1).
 Thus, for i) we considered the lowest number of months elapsed since departure available (9 months since departure).
 Months elapsed since departure (the duration elapsed since fledging expressed in month, i.e. the first month after fledging and so on), month of the year (i.e. January and so on), sex, and stage (only for i)) were included as fixed effects.
 The interactions between stage and time were included as fixed effects to test for the prediction that differences should vanish with time passed since fledging.
 To test for the importance of individual variability in our results we built models with or without random effects.
 We compared models without random effect, models with random intercepts, and models with random slopes and intercepts to test whether the rate of change of activity parameters as a function of time elapsed since departure varied between individuals (Zuur 2009a).
 Models included month elapsed since departure as a continuous covariate modelled with non-parametric smoothing functions (Wood 2017).
 We limited the amount of smoothing (k) with the ‘gam.check’ function following Wood (2017) for each spline to avoid excessive flexibility and model overfitting that would have no ecological meaning.
 Models including all combinations of explanatory variables and random effects were then tested and ranked using their Akaike Information Criterion (AIC) values and Akaike weights following the Information-Theoretic Approach (Burnham and Anderson 2002).
 The model with the lowest AIC was considered as the best model.
 Two models separated by a difference in AIC values of less than 2 were assumed to fit the data similarly.
+Using AICc to account for small sample sizes did not change model selection.